tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/购买指南/增值服务/直播转码（水印、混流）_intl_en.md

 ### Billing overview

-- Billable item: the duration of live transcoding (or the duration of stream mixing or the watermarked live stream if the stream mixing or watermarking feature is enabled).
+- Billable item: The duration of live transcoding (or the duration of stream mixing or the watermarked live stream if the stream mixing or watermarking feature is enabled).
 - Billing rules:
   - The fees are calculated by multiplying the transcoding duration by the codec and resolution on a day and the corresponding unit price.
   - Live transcoding is triggered by stream pulling, and playback will incur standard transcoding fees.
 Live watermarking is triggered by pushing and live stream mixing is triggered by signaling.
 Using live watermarking and stream mixing will generate standard transcoding fees, even if the stream is not played back.